martijnboers/unaware/README.md

 ## Description
-`unaware` is a command-line tool for masking sensitive data within XML and JSON files.
+`unaware` is a command-line tool for masking sensitive data within JSON, XML, and CSV files.
 It processes data from files or `stdin` and anonymizes specified property values.
 Masked values mimick the length and appearance of the original data types.

 The program is a cross-platform, statically linked binary with no external dependencies.
 It leverages streaming and concurrency to efficiently process large files entirely offline.

 ### Installation

-Build the binary from source:
+Build the program from source:
 ```shell
 go build -o unaware main.go
 ```